 The tuition fees at Linnaeus University are divided into categories.
 Course fees are determined on an annual basis but will apply to the whole period of study for which the student has been admitted.

-From the autumn semester 2015 the tuition fees have been adjusted and the following tuition fees will be valid:
+From 2021-01-01 the tuition fees have been adjusted and the following tuition fees will be valid:

 Natural sciences/Engineering/Education/Pharmacy and Miscellaneous